robbyt/go-loglater/README.md

 # LogLater

 LogLater is a Go library for capturing and replaying structured logs from the standard library's `log/slog` package.
-It provides a clean interface for testing, debugging, and analyzing log output.
+It's designed for testing, debugging, and analyzing log output.

 ## Features

-- Seamlessly integrates with Go's `log/slog` package
+- Implements the `slog.Handler` interface
 - Thread-safe collection of log records
 - Capture logs during tests or normal operation
 - Replay captured logs to any `slog.Handler`
-- Store and retrieve logs for analysis
+- Preserves group structure and attributes
+- Extensible storage interface

 ## Installation